AndyFul/Hard_Configurator/README.md

 12. Securing PowerShell by Constrained Language mode (SRP, PowerShell 5.0+)
 13. Disabling execution of scripts managed by Windows Script Host.
 14. Removing "Run As Administrator" option from the Explorer right-click context menu.
-15. Forcing SmartScreen check for files without 'Mark Of The Web' (Windows 8+).
+15. Forcing SmartScreen check for files without 'Mark Of The Web' (Windows 8+) and preventing DLL hijacking of SmartScreen.
 16. Disabling Remote Desktop, Remote Assistance, Remote Shell, and Remote Registry.
 17. Disabling execution of 16-bit applications.
 18. Securing Shell Extensions.